 Policies and Disclaimers

 Every coaching client is required to sign a coaching agreement.
-Resume, Cover Letter and Interview clients do not sign an agreement.
 This document describes the work we'll be doing together and how it will be achieved.
 I have a standard format that I use for this agreement, but all terms are negotiable, so don't hesitate to propose changes that will more clearly describe how we will be working together.

 My coaching agreement includes the following components:

-- How often sessions occur, how long they last, and if they are in person or via phone: Sessions are typically best if they're one hour once a week in person or via phone.
+How often sessions occur: Sessions are typically best if they're one hour once a week in person, via skype or over the phone.
 Shorter or longer sessions, more or less frequently are also available upon request.

-- Confidentiality and promotion concerns: Everything discussed in session will be kept strictly confidential.
+Confidentiality and promotion concerns: Everything discussed in session will be kept strictly confidential.
 I can also keep the fact that you're working with a coach confidential, or I can disclose that you're my client in order to make strategic connections that will support your goals.
 You can indicate which you prefer on the agreement.
+Likewise, during coaching you’ll have access to my proprietary information and I ask that you use that for yourself only.

-A full copy of my standard Coaching Agreement can be found a that link.
+A full copy of my standard Coaching Agreement can be found at that link.

 Maggie Karshner, self-employment coach, provides the www.maggiekarshner.com web site as a service to the public and web site owners.